Niki Kaliyanda Poonacha

-Niki Kaliyanda Poonacha (born 27 April 1995) is an Indian tennis player.

-He has a career high ATP doubles ranking of No. 102 achieved on 20 May 2024.
-He also has a career high singles ranking of No. 605 achieved on 14 January 2019.
+Niki Kaliyanda Poonacha (born 27 April 1995) is an Indian tennis player from Karnataka.
+He has a career high ATP doubles ranking of No. 81 achieved on 24 August 2026 and a career high singles ranking of No. 605 achieved on 14 January 2019.

-Kaliyanda Poonacha has won two ATP Challenger doubles titles.
+Kaliyanda Poonacha has won six ATP Challenger doubles titles.

+Career

 He won his first Challenger at the 2023 President's Cup with S D Prajwal Dev.

 Partnering with Rithvik Choudary Bollipalli, Poonacha won the 2024 San Luis Open Challenger.

+In February 2025, he and Dev received a cash prize of Rs.100000 each from the Karnataka State Lawn Tennis Association for winning the gold medal in the 38th National Games tennis doubles for men.

+In November, he won a wildcard along with his doubles partner Pruchya Isaro of Thailand, for the 2026 Australian Open men's doubles after winning the Asia-Pacific wildcard playoff.